My Worsening Photophobia Through the Years

 The title of this entry may be unfamiliar to you, but you can probably guess the definition of photophobia.
 Basic vocabulary rules are forming in your head, and you've come up with a few options.
 Scared of...scared of...photographs?
 Photographers?
 Photons?
 Light?

 YOU'RE SCARED OF LIGHT?

-Thus far, there are no solutions for photophobia, as people think you should treat the cause (in this case, Migraine, which I'm doing my damnedest to treat) and avoid the triggers if possible.
+Thus far, there are no solutions for photophobia, as people think you should treat the cause (in this case, migraine, which I'm doing my damnedest to treat) and avoid the triggers if possible.
 For me, this is not possible.
 It's come down to my having to ask professors if we can dim all the lights but one row.
-After I flick the light switches on and off and the beginning of each class session (to my unwittingly ignorant classmates), I sit in the darkest area of the room and don my hat and sunglasses.
+After I flick the light switches on and off at the beginning of each class session (to my unwittingly ignorant classmates), I sit in the darkest area of the room and don my hat and sunglasses.

-Unfortunately, I have to look up from underneath the brim of my worn baseball cap in order to see others while they speak; I have to adjust my reddish-brown-hued (to counteract the blue of the lights) glasses in strange formations so that reflected light from our white working tables doesn't flash into my eyes.
+Unfortunately, I have to look up from underneath the brim of my worn baseball cap in order to see others while they speak; I have to adjust my reddish-brown-hued glasses (to counteract the blue of the lights) in strange formations so that reflected light from our white working tables doesn't flash into my eyes.
 In looking up from under my hat bill, the ever-sore left side of my neck starts to get tired and sore.
 Soreness of the neck?
 Yep, another one of my major migraine triggers.

-Because I have Chronic Daily Headache in conjunction with Migraine disease, I'm not supposed to take my Relpax until the headache has started progressing.
+Because I have chronic daily headache in conjunction with migraine disease, I'm not supposed to take my Relpax until the headache has started progressing.
 So I'm left with a half-headache almost every day, one that has recently become full-fledged on weekend nights, presumably because my week's stress has been lifted.
 (Yes, stress can be a factor as well as the lifting of it.)

 I've turned from storytelling to complaining, which might be another sign the pain is worsening and I need to get off the computer.